epfl-ada/ada-2020-project-milestone-p3-p3_adacadabra/README.md

 3. Research questions:

-Are there significant correlations between food habits and wealth in Greater London ?
+Are there significant correlations between eating habits and wealth in Greater London ?

 More precisely we will try to answer some of the following hypothesis:
   - Are there correlations between lower revenue ward populations and the amount of soft drinks, sweets and ready-made food products.